dongkwanp/wrf-hydro-don-custom/README.md

 I first used the `Dockerfile` I have uploaded into this repository.
 The `Dockerfile` has been modified from `wrfhydro/dev:base` to have the following:

 - Commands to build `wrfhydro/dev:conda`
-- Enables sudo for `docker` user (previous wrfhydro docker image does not have this)
+- Installing sudo as this is not present in base Ubuntu 16.04 docker image (and therefore you can't sudo anything)
-- Enables passwordless sudo for `docker` user
+- Enables passwordless sudo for `docker` user as the password is usually automatically generated and not available for the end user

 Did: